Phd Position within Marine Structures

 The position requires a Master’s degree in marine technology, ocean engineering or a similar relevant area.
-Disciplines such as structural analysis and hydrodynamics are particularly relevant, preferably with some experience regarding control theory.
-Research or engineering experience on ship and/or marine operations is considered to be an advantage.
+Disciplines such as structural analysis and hydrodynamics are particularly relevant, preferably with some experience regarding probabilistic modelling.
+Research or engineering experience in relation to mooring systems is also considered to be an advantage.

 The successful candidate should be enthusiastic and highly motivated and be willing to work both independently and with other researchers.
 The successful candidate must also fulfill the requirements for admission to a doctoral program.